-Hosted at New America, is a partnership that fosters collaboration between universities and colleges committed to building the nascent field of public interest technology and growing a new generation of civic-minded technologists.
+Hosted at New America, PIT-UN is a partnership that fosters collaboration between universities and colleges committed to building the nascent field of public interest technology and a new generation of civic-minded technologists.
 Through the development of curricula, research, and experiential learning programs, these schools are producing graduates with multiple fluencies at the intersection of technology and policy.
 The network currently includes 43 member organizations.

 Community engagement and equity are at the heart of public interest technology, and civil society organizations across the globe are seeing how PIT can help unlock their full potential and fulfill their missions.
 Through public interest technology, civil society organizations can hold the private sector and government accountable—whether urging them to properly regulate technology or advance equitable service delivery programs—while also leveraging technologies and services to the communities that need them most.

-Helps tech experts understand the policy process through fellowship and executive education programs, and encourages them to develop outside-the-box solutions to society’s problems.
+The hub helps tech experts understand the policy process through fellowship and executive education programs, and encourages them to develop outside-the-box solutions to society’s problems.

 By understanding the fundamental principles underlying public interest technology and the challenges and opportunities technology creates, leaders in the private sector can gain a competitive edge, preventing unintended consequences and building brand loyalty.
 Moreover, as the American workforce increasingly looks for employers that align with their values, companies with a reputation for doing good will attract and retain top talent.

-As the Mozilla Manifesto Addendum states, opportunities for learning, connection and innovation are the driving values behind Mozilla’s work.
+Opportunities for learning, connection and innovation are the driving values behind Mozilla’s work.
 Through programming and strategic initiatives, such as accessibility campaigns like Common Voice and its fellowships, Mozilla is committed to advancing the public interest through technology.